Affiliate links on Android Authority may earn us a commission. Learn more.

 As you may already know having made it this far, safe mode is like a bare-bones state of Windows.
 Instead of launching every program and process that would usually load up automatically on startup, just enough crucial files and drivers are run to ensure Windows functionality.

 Safe mode is most often used for diagnosing issues that a user is experiencing.
-If the issue doesn’t occur when Windows is launched in safe mode then it indicates that the basic system functions aren’t causing the problem.
+If the issue doesn’t occur when Windows is launched in safe mode, it indicates that the primary system functions aren’t causing the problem.
 It then gives the user a platform to try and identify whether it’s a hardware driver, an application, a virus, or something else causing the issue.

 Safe mode is like a bare-bones state of Windows.

-Assuming safe mode runs smoothly then a user can attempt various potential fixes, rebooting back into regular Windows to see if they have worked.
+Assuming safe mode runs smoothly, a user can attempt various potential fixes, rebooting back into regular Windows to see if they have worked.
 Examples could be removing applications that have been recently installed or scanning for malware after a download caused the problem.
-If you only know that the system was working fine a while ago and isn’t anymore then a System restore might solve the issue.
+If you only know that the system was working fine a while ago and isn’t anymore, then a System restore might solve the issue.
 You could even reinstall Windows as a means of last resort.
-Be sure you know what you’re doing before attempting any fixes though or you could risk making matters worse.
+Be sure you know what you’re doing before attempting any fixes, or you could risk making matters worse.